mrdrbob/aoc-2021/README.md

 1. Set the age 8 population to the age 0 population.
 Remember all age 8 fish have moved to age 7.
 All of age 0 has reproduced, so the age 8 number will now equal the age 0 number at the start of the day.
 2. Add the age 0 population (from the start of the day) to the current age 6 population.
 All the age zero fish get reset to age 6, but they don't *replace* the age 6 population.
 That population still exists, so we add them to it.

+## Day 7 - Part 1

+This one is by far my most "golfed" answer.
+Basically I try every position from the smallest position (of all current crab positions) to the largest.
+For each position I try, I calculate the delta for each crab and sum that up.
+Then I find the position where that sum is the smallest number.